-We somehow assembled this power-panel of professional creatives during an interview session last year, and just uncovered a gem of a discussion between them on the topic of stories, specifically, why you should write one.
-Read the quotable transcript below or take five minutes to watch the video interview.
+We somehow assembled this power-panel of professional creatives during an interview session last year, and just uncovered a gem of a discussion between them on the topic of stories, specifically, why we write stories.
+Read the inspirational writing quotes from the interview below, or take five minutes to watch the video interview for writing inspiration.

 The discussion features some of our favorite writers from various backgrounds.
 Jonathan Maberry is a New York Times bestselling suspense author, comic book writer, and playwright and teacher.
-“V-Wars,” a Netflix series based on Maberry’s hugely popular comic series by the same name, debuts toward the end of the year.
-Jeanne V. Bowerman is a screenwriter, Editor-in-Chief at Script Magazine, senior editor at Writer's Digest and founder of the very popular #ScriptChat.
+“V-Wars,” a Netflix series based on Maberry’s hugely popular comic series by the same name, debuted in 2019.
+Jeanne V. Bowerman is a screenwriter, Editor-in-Chief at Pipeline Artists, and founder of the very popular Twitter #ScriptChat.
 And Doug Richardson has done a bit of both writing books and screenplays including “Die Hard 2,” “Bad Boys,” and “Hostage.”
 Put the three of them together, and you get magic!

 Writing stories of any kind has been one of our ways of buffering ourselves against the real world as well as dealing with the real world.
 These fantastical stories go way back.
 The earliest things we shared were stories around campfires and so on.
 They partly help us take the real-world issues, we can put them in a story, give it a better third act, give it a resolution that’s more satisfying to us, as opposed to seeing it unfold day after day without any clear resolution.
 We get to put the resolution in the story, and we also get to put ourselves more directly in that story so that we get a chance to confront those situations, have agency over what’s going on and then be part of the solution.
 Storytelling isn’t just fantasy.
 It’s our way of making sense of the world in which we live, and that’s always been the case.